What path did you take to become a trainee?

 Describe your experience as a trainee at Actons

-I am currently in my third seat, having worked in Property, Personal Injury and now Dispute Resolution and Insolvency.
+I had seats in Property, Personal Injury, Dispute Resolution/Insolvency and Private Client.
 I am fortunate to have been able to train across a wide range of departments.
 It has given me access to many resources and has allowed me to improve my skills across the whole legal profession, from communicating with clients, drafting letters and preparing court documents.
 One thing I’ve learnt is, I won’t always get it right but I’m keen to learn, so I take advantage of the teaching Actons give at every opportunity.

 Outside of the 9-5 life, Actons aren’t afraid to let their hair down.
 The CSR committee runs regular social events like mini-golf and comedy night, alongside the quarterly firm drinks.
 There is something for everyone!